 San Francisco 49ers' Fred Warner could return if team advances past Seahawks

-The San Francisco 49ers will open linebacker Fred Warner's practice window this week.
+The San Francisco 49ers opened linebacker Fred Warner's practice window this week.

 The move allows Warner to practice with the team for a 21-day period before either activating him or placing him on IR.
 Considering the postseason has begun, Warner's goal is to play before the 49ers are eliminated.